First Boer War: Schuinshoogte

 At the Battle of Schuinshoogte (also known as Battle of the Carrots) on 8 February 1881, another British force barely escaped destruction.
 General Colley had sought refuge with the Natal Field Force at Mount Prospect, three miles to the south, to await reinforcements.
 However, Colley was soon back in action.
 On 7 February, a mail escort on its way to Newcastle had been attacked by the Boers and forced back to Mount Prospect.
 The next day Colley, determined to keep his supplies and communication route open, escorted the mail wagon personally and this time with a larger escort.
 The Boers attacked the convoy at the Ingogo River crossing, but with a stronger force of some 400 men.
 The firepower was not matched and the fight continued for several hours, but the Boer marksmen dominated the action until darkness when a storm permitted Colley and the remainder of his troops to retreat back to Mount Prospect.
 In this engagement, the British lost 139 officers and troops, half the original force that had set out to escort the mail convoy.

 Colley had been forced to leave behind many of the wounded to die of exposure.
 In the space of ten days, he had lost one-quarter of his field force, either dead or wounded.
 "One or two Pyrrhic victories like this and we shan't have an army left at all", Lieutenant Percival Marling wrote at the time.

-On 12 February, Colley received reinforcements consisting of the 92nd (Gordon Highlanders) Regiment of Foot, and the 15th (The King's Hussar's), with the 6th (Inniskilling) Dragoons, the 83rd (Country of Dublin) Regiment under the command of Sir Evelyn Wood, on the way.
+On 12 February, Colley received reinforcements consisting of the 92nd (Gordon Highlanders) Regiment of Foot, and the 15th (The King's Hussar's), with the 6th (Inniskilling) Dragoons, the 83rd (County of Dublin) Regiment under the command of Sir Evelyn Wood, on the way.

 On 14 February hostilities were suspended, awaiting the outcome of peace negotiations initiated by an offer from Paul Kruger.
 During this time, Colley's promised reinforcements arrived, with more to follow.
 The British government in the meantime had offered a Royal commission investigation and possible troop withdrawal and their attitude toward the Boers was conciliatory.
 Colley was critical of this stance and, while waiting for Kruger's final agreement, decided to attack again with a view to enabling the British government to negotiate from a position of strength.
 This resulted in the disaster of the Battle of Majuba Hill on 27 February 1881, the greatest defeat for the British.
 The British, though they had the superior numbers, were slaughtered.